RajatJangra2653/ai-developer/Labs/lab-08.md

 ## Overview

 In this exercise, you will gain hands-on experience building a multi-agent chat system using the **Semantic Kernel** framework integrated with the **Microsoft Foundry GPT-4o** model.
-This lab introduces **multi-agent system development**, where a user request is processed by multiple agents, each with a distinct **persona and responsibility**.
-Designed for those new to **AI-driven automation**, the lab guides you through integrating agents that collaborate to generate a well-rounded response.
+This lab introduces multi-agent system development, where a user request is processed by multiple agents, each with a distinct persona and responsibility.
+Designed for those new to AI driven automation, the lab guides you through integrating agents that collaborate to generate a well-rounded response.
 Whether handling specialized tasks or combining expertise, this system ensures comprehensive context-aware outputs.
-By the end of this lab, you will understand how to **orchestrate multi-agent interactions** to enhance AI-driven decision-making and user experiences.
+By the end of this lab, you will understand how to orchestrate multi-agent interactions to enhance AI-driven decision-making and user experiences.

 ## Objective